 Learning Support and Differentiation

-The English Department maintains extremely close links with the Learning Support Department and boys’ individual support plans are central to our diverse and differentiated teaching plans and the Heads of both Departments meet regularly to monitor the progress of individual boys.
+The English Department maintains extremely close links with the Learning Support Department and boys’ Pupil passports are central to our diverse and differentiated teaching plans and the Heads of both Departments meet regularly to monitor the progress of individual boys.

-To download a copy of our Suggested Reading List click this link:
+To download a copy of our Suggested Reading List click the link below.